Jack Marshall

 Legal Ethics and Technology

-Legal Ethics and Technology: Surviving the Legal Ethics Jungle is a three-hour CLE ethics seminar that explores the rapidly proliferating ethical challenges of practicing law with and around technology, while recommending steps even the most tech-addled lawyers can and should take to protect clients and themselves.
+Legal Ethics and Technology: Surviving the Legal Ethics Jungle is a 2, 3 or 4-hour CLE ethics seminar that explores the rapidly proliferating ethical challenges of practicing law with and around technology, while recommending steps even the most tech-addled lawyers can and should take to protect clients and themselves.

 Using an interactive, entertaining format, the seminar covers a wide range of areas in a stimulating and engaging, if occasionally terrifying, manner: